tianliDing/HealthyEat/sp20-cs242-td2-haiming2-proposal.md

 - calories(self report)
 These information will be stored in MongoDB.

-User weight and calories reported will be visualized in different graphs.
+User weight and calories reported will be visualized in different graphs in user page.

 ### Scope of the project
 - Since this website only have Chinese food recipes, it may not fit those who do not eat Chinese food.
 I will consider to include more type of food recipes in the future.